iafisher/venice/README.md

 # The Venice programming language
+**NOTE**: Venice is in the early stages of development, and not yet ready for production use.

 Venice is a modern, high-level, statically-typed programming language.
 It pairs the elegance and expressiveness of Python with the safety and modern language features of Rust.

 <!-- Venice's syntax is closest to Rust's, so we use that as the syntax declaration for the code block. -->